Elizabeth Becker's When the War Was Over: Cambodia and the Khmer Rouge Revolution

 The reading room at DC-Cam, The Documentation Center of Cambodia, Phnom Penh

 MADELEINE THIEN is the author of three books of fiction, including Certainty, which won the Amazon First Novel Award.
 Her collection of stories, Simple Recipes, was a finalist for the Commonwealth Writers Prize and won the Ethel Wilson Fiction Prize and the City of Vancouver Book Award.
+Dogs at the Perimeter was shortlisted for Germany’s 2014 International Literature Prize.
+Her books have been translated into 18 languages.

 DOGS AT THE PERIMETER, a novel, was originally published in Canada in 2011, and by Granta Books in the UK in February, 2012.
 The novel has since been translated into Dutch, Estonian, French, German, Hebrew, Italian, Spanish, and Turkish.